 The following graph compares the performance of the Company's Class A Common Stock with the performance of the S&P Mid-Cap 400 Index and a peer group (the "Peer Group Index") by measuring the changes in our Class A Common Stock prices from July 1, 2011, the first day our Class A Common Stock began regular-way trading on NASDAQ, through December 31, 2012.
 Because no published index of comparable media companies currently reports values on a dividends-reinvested basis, the Company has created a Peer Group Index for purposes of this graph in accordance with the requirements of the SEC.
-The Peer Group Index is made up of companies that engage in cable television programming as a significant element of their business, although not all of the companies included in the Peer Group Index participate in all of the lines of business in which the Company is engaged, and some of the companies included in the Peer Group are quite different from that of the Company.
-The common stocks of the following companies have been included in the Peer Group Index: Discovery Communications Inc., the Walt Disney Company, News Corporation, Scripps Networks Interactive Inc., Time Warner Inc. and Viacom Inc. The chart assumes \$100 was invested on July 1, 2011 in each of the Company's Class A Common Stock, the S&P Mid-Cap 400 Index and in a peer group weighted by market capitalization.
+The Peer Group Index is made up of companies that engage in cable television programming as a significant element of their business, although not all of the companies included in the Peer Group Index participate in all of the lines of business in which the Company is engaged, and some of the companies included in the Peer Group Index also engage in lines of business in which the Company does not participate.
+Additionally, the market capitalizations of many of the companies included in the Peer Group Index: Discovery Communications Inc., the Walt Disney Company, News Corporation, Scripps Networks Interactive Inc., Time Warner Inc. and Viacom Inc. The chart assumes \$100 was invested on July 1, 2011 in each of the Company's Class A Common Stock, the S&P Mid-Cap 400 Index and in a peer group weighted by market capitalization.